Psychological Safety at Work: Why Great Teams Feel Safe to Speak Up

 Psychological safety is a cornerstone of a healthy workplace culture.

-When employees feel psychologically safe, it shapes them to collaborate, learn, and perform, and often has a bigger impact than formal rules or policies.
+When employees feel psychologically safe, it shapes them to collaborate, learn, and perform better, and often has a bigger impact than formal rules or policies.

 1. Encourages Open Communication